arduino-libraries/Arduino_Cellular/docs/api.md

 bool enableGPS(bool assisted)
 ```

-Enables or disables the GPS module.
+Enables or disables the GPS functionality.

 #### Parameters
 * `assisted` True to enable assisted GPS, false to disable it.
 Assist GPS uses the network to get the GPS location faster, so cellular needs to be enabled.

 #### Returns
-True if the GPS module is enabled, false otherwise.
+True if GPS was enabled successfully, false otherwise.
 <hr />

 ### `getGPSLocation` <a id="class_arduino_cellular_1aee57a2eec5be06172b2fb7cd574d9106" class="anchor"></a>